pamaljayasinghe/Real-time-Chat-Application/README.md

 2. Frontend changes:
    - Modify `public/index.html` for UI/client-side changes
-   - Refresh the browser to see updates
+   - Refresh the browser to see updates.